Liberty forward Breanna Stewart drives to the basket past Minnesota...

 She’s won four NCAA titles, three Olympic gold medals, two WNBA MVP awards and two WNBA championships.

 In a WNBA Finals featuring multiple superstars, Stewart is by far the most accomplished player on the court.
-Yet, when the Liberty host the Lynx Sunday in the first winner-take-all Finals game since 2019, none of this matters.
+Yet when the Liberty host the Lynx on Sunday in the first winner-take-all Finals game since 2019, none of this will matter.

 This is what does matter: If the Liberty are going to win the first WNBA title in their 28-year history, Stewart needs to be the best player, not just the most decorated.

 It’s on her.
-Unfair as it is to single out a single player, this is the reason Stewart was brought to New York.
-Her addition two years ago turned the Liberty into a super team.
+Unfair as it is to single out a single player, this is the reason she was brought to New York.
+Her addition two years ago turned the Liberty into a superteam.
 She’s the one that gave them legitimate championship aspirations.

-If the Liberty are going to avoid a re-do of last year’s humiliation — if they are going to avoid watching their opponents get crowned champions on their home court — Stewart is going to bounce back from her shockingly poor 11-point performance in Game 4 and have a monster game Sunday.
+If the Liberty are going to avoid a re-do of last year’s humiliation — if they are going to avoid watching their opponent celebrate being crowned champion on their home court — Stewart must bounce back from her shockingly poor 11-point performance in Game 4 and have a monster game Sunday.

-Considering Stewart’s poor night in Game 4, it’s a minor miracle that the Liberty were in position to win until the very end when the Lynx made two free throws with two seconds remaining for the 82-80 win.
+Considering Stewart’s poor night in Game 4, it’s a minor miracle that the Liberty were in position to win until the very end, when the Lynx made two free throws with two seconds remaining for an 82-80 win.

 From the very start, when Stewart’s three-pointer on the first possession of the game spun around the rim and fell out, nothing seemed to go right.
-Stewart missed her first eight shots.
-While much of her trouble had to do with the defensive prowess of Napheesa Collier, a fellow Connecticut graduate who was recently voted the WNBA’s defensive player of the year, Stewart also missed some wide-open three-pointers and seemingly easy layups.
+She missed her first eight shots.
+While much of her trouble had to do with the defensive prowess of Napheesa Collier, a former Connecticut teammate who recently was voted the WNBA’s defensive player of the year, Stewart also missed some wide-open three-pointers and seemingly easy layups.

-In the end, Stewart shot just 5-for-21 overall, missing all four of her three-point attempts.
-In the fourth quarter — when her team needed her most — she was 1 for 8 including four misses on potential go-ahead buckets.
+Stewart shot 5-for-21 overall, missing all four of her three-point attempts.
+In the fourth quarter — when her team needed her most — she was 1-for-8, including four misses on potential go-ahead buckets.

 “I think that I was going a little bit too fast,” Stewart said when asked about her shooting struggles.
 “I just needed to slow down.
 They are sending multiple people when I’m slipping on a screen, stuff like that.
 A little bit better awareness on my part.
 But quick turnaround and be ready for Sunday.”